Dream Team Preparation for Schools

 3. YOUR DREAM TEAM LEADER

 A member of the Dream Team will be visiting your school during Leadership Week, either in person or through video link.
-You should have been emailed some information about who your Dream Team Leader is, what their role is, and a little bit about their leadership story.
-If not, contact Kelly.
+You should have received an email connecting you to your Dream Team Leader.

 - Encourage your students to do some research on your Dream Team Leader and their role/company before the visit, and think about what their leadership qualities may be.